castdrian/3Down/README.md

 6. Navigate to **SysNAND Options / EmuNAND Options if you are using this guide on an EmuNAND**
 7. Navigate to **CTRNAND transfer...**
 8. Select **Auto CTRNAND Transfer**
-9. Put in the given Code to unlock SysNAND writing
+9. Put in the given Code to unlock NAND writing
 10. Select **11.X.0-3XX_ctrtransfer_x3ds.bin** and hit **A** to confirm
 11. Wait for the process to finish and reboot